 \subsubsection{Experiment Design Heuristic}

 In the previous section, we proposed a Monte Carlo scheme for estimating the uncertainty in the NOVQE ground state energy caused by a finite number of measurements of the individual matrix elements.
+By repeatedly sampling from \(\tilde{H}_{ij}'\) and \(\tilde{S}_{ij}'\) and solving the resulting generalized eigenvalue problems, we obtained a distribution over NOVQE ground state energies with some mean \(\mu_{\mathrm{MC}}\) and standard deviation \(\sigma_{\mathrm{MC}}\).
 Here we build on this proposal to determine the relative impact of performing additional measurements.
 Ultimately, our goal is to create a reasonable heuristic for adaptively scheduling measurements to most efficiently use a limited amount of device time.
-By repeatedly sampling from \(\tilde{H}_{ij}'\) and \(\tilde{S}_{ij}'\) and solving the resulting generalized eigenvalue problems, we obtain a distribution over NOVQE ground state energies with some mean \(\mu_{\mathrm{MC}}\) and standard deviation \(\sigma_{\mathrm{MC}}\).